 For any in-person events that are happening, you'll often find some that are specifically non-drinking events.
 Or you might find activities which don’t usually include drinking - such as film nights and sporting activities.

 Teetotaler Sherlockedd says: "Our uni caters for non-alcoholic events – during Freshers they had a food crawl alongside the bar crawl!"

 More like this: the unknown essentials to pack for uni

 Join a society - or three!

-"Pursue your interests through sports and societies and you'll meet people who don't care about whether you drink or not – or perhaps are in the same boat."
+"You'll meet people who don't care about whether you drink or not – or perhaps are in the same boat," says TSR member QuentinM.

-"Even if you don't find new best mates in your halls, the clubs and societies at the Students Union will help you make friends and you can just be yourself without the pressure of having to go out clubbing.
+W1LLG4R agrees.
+"Even if you don't find new best mates in your halls, the clubs and societies at the Students' Union will help you make friends and you can just be yourself without the pressure of having to go out clubbing.
 As cliche as it sounds, don't worry about the not-drinking part – you definitely wont be the only one!"

 Member laaurenshannon has been there: